1Zaknafein/Poker-game/README.md

 - Both JAR files - server and client - must be run on a platform that is able to run JAR files.
 - The system where files are run requires Java’s JDK 16.
 - TCP/IP protocol on port 8888 has to be allowed

+## How to use

+Firstly run the server (PokerGame.jar) file on a machine you wish to be the server/host.
+It will be then start listening for incoming connections on port 8888.
+Then clients can connect via PokerClient.jar file, by inputting their player name and setting server IP address.
+The default IP address is localhost/local machine.